benoitvallon/benoitvallon.github.io/_posts/2015-11-03-a-mobile-desktop-and-website-app-with-the-same-code.md

 Although we are going to run on 3 devices, we only need to create 2 builds.
 Both entry files for those builds are at the root of the `src` directory.

-- `index.ios.js` is the entry file for the iOS app build
+- `index.ios.js` is the entry file for the iOS App build
-- `index.js` is the entry file for the website app and desktop app build
+- `index.js` is the entry file for the website App and desktop App build

-The second build for the website app and desktop app is the same because it is possible to reuse the exact same code in both environment.
+The second build for the website App and desktop App is the same because it is possible to reuse the exact same code in both environment.

 ## Flux architecture actions/stores